 She is committed to helping all in our community identify life strategies that will help them embrace the opportunities and challenges they face every day.

-Our chaplain serves students, faculty, staff and alumni across all SPAHP programs, including EMS, Physical Therapy, Occupational Therapy and Pharmacy.
+Our chaplain serves students, faculty and staff across all SPAHP programs, including Physical Therapy, Occupational Therapy and Pharmacy.
 She provides a number of resources for Jesuit mission and identity, Ignatian tradition and Ignatian values, including:

 - Programs: Book groups, lunch and learns, wisdom groups